 Follow Popular Streamers

-Find streamers in your channel’s category and become an active member of their chat.
+Find streamers in your channel’s category and become active members of their chat.
 Take note of what their followers enjoy or what they request to see.
 You might be able to incorporate that data into your own content or create a specific niche that people would appreciate.
 Once you are more established, reach out to your own community for content suggestions.
 Research ways to bring it to fruition.

 Always Analyze Your Chat